Multi-EAR/Multi-EAR-services/README.rst

     Install step:
-      all            Perform all of the following steps (default). packages       Install all required packages via apt. configure      Configure all packages (make sure /etc is synced). python         Create the Python3 virtual environment (py37). multi-ear      Install and enable the Multi-EAR software.
+      all            Perform all of the following steps (default). packages       Install all required packages via apt. configure      Syncs /etc and configures all packages. python         Create the Python3 virtual environment (py37). multi-ear      Install and enable the Multi-EAR software.